pingbird/boxy/README.md

 # Boxy - Advanced multi-child layouts in Flutter.

-This library provides several widgets and utilities that enable you to create advanced multi-child layouts without in-depth knowledge of the framework and minimal boilerplate.
+This library provides several widgets and utilities that enable you to create advanced layouts without in-depth knowledge of the framework and minimal boilerplate.

 ### Flex layouts